 All Posts

-3D file formats are used to store information about three-dimensional models.
-They are essential for various applications, including 3D printing, animation, video games, architecture, and engineering.
-With numerous 3D file formats available, each with strengths and weaknesses, choosing the right one for your project is crucial.
+3D file formats store information about three-dimensional models and are essential across industries such as 3D printing, animation, video games, architecture, and engineering.
+With so many formats available—each with unique strengths and limitations—choosing the right one is critical for smooth workflows.

 Categories of 3D File Formats

-1. CAD (Computer-Aided Design) Files: These formats are commonly used in engineering and product design applications.
-They store precise geometric data and support complex shapes and assemblies.
+• CAD (Computer-Aided Design) Files – Used in engineering and product design.
+These formats store precise geometric data and support complex assemblies.

 Best 3D File Formats by Category